JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 **Audio Instruction:**

 For audio samples, the run_length of the instruction is set to the max value of 0x3FF or 1023.
-Since pixel runs are at most 640 pixels, audio instructions will not conflict with pixel instructions.
-The 8-bit sample value is stored in the same place as the colour for pixel instruction.

-`0x03FF00 + sample`
+Since pixel runs are at most 640 pixels, the audio instructions will not conflict with pixel instructions.
+Instead of storing colour, the audio instruction stores an 8-bit sample value in the form: `0x03FF00 + sample`

 Example: An audio sample of value 127 would be `0x03FF7F`

 **Stop Instruction:**

-The stop instruction is stored as `0x030000` which has a run length of 0x300 or 768 which does not conflict with the pixel instruction.
+The stop instruction is stored as `0x030000` which has a run length of 0x300 or 768 which does not conflict with the pixel instructions.

 ## Audio

-The audio output uses 8-bit PWM with a carrier frequency of ~98.3kHz.
-The audio instructions use the same datapath as the pixel instructions, and so they are updated at the end of every VGA scanline in the blanking region to avoid interfering with the video data, resulting in a sample rate of ~31.5kHz.
+The audio output uses 8-bit PWM with a carrier frequency of ~98.3kHz and a sample rate of ~31.5kHz.
+The audio instructions use the same datapath as the pixel instructions, and so they are updated at the end of every VGA scanline in the blanking region to avoid interfering with the video data.

 ## QSPI

-We designed the project to use the W25N02KV Flash IC which has a large memory size but requires loading and using a page buffer to read the data.
-On startup, the player loads the start of the memory into the page buffer with the `13h` command.
-After waiting, it then uses the Quad read command `6Bh` in sequential read mode to allow the player to utilize QSPI to read out the entire memory with a single instruction.
+We designed the project to use the W25N02KV Flash IC which has a large memory size but requires loading a page buffer to be able to read the data.
+On startup, the player loads the beginning of the memory into the page buffer with the `13h` command.
+After waiting for ~300us, it then uses the quad read command `6Bh` in sequential read mode to allow the player to utilize QSPI and read out the entire memory with only a single instruction.
 This startup should be compatible with other flash memory IC's that also have the `6Bh` command but do not use a page buffer, as long as the `13h` command is ignored by the IC.

 ## How to test

-Note: It is recommended to test only on small inputs (Only a few frames) to avoid long simulation times and large output files (such as `output.bin` and `tb.vcd`).
+Note: It is recommended to test only on small inputs (only a few frames) to avoid long simulation times and large output files (such as `output.bin` and `tb.vcd`).

 Before running the simulation, make sure there is a valid `data.bin` file in the resources folder, this is the RLE video and audio data that will be tested.